 You can find dozens of Bible-in-a-year plans and schedules on the internet, but I wanted to make my own, especially since I was adding quite a bit of material to the standard, and also wanted to make sure I didn’t drown in Greek once the NT came around.
 So I started working on my vocabulary, and at the same time dividing up the OT and NT (and apocryphal books) into 366 (2016 being a leap year) chunks of roughly equal length.
 I wanted to make it pretty easy to keep the schedule, and also to generally have good starting- and stopping-points each day, so I consulted some numbers, came up with a verses-per-day metric for both Testaments, and then set to work choosing logical, sequential readings that approximated that average and evened out at the end of the year.
 I allotted slightly shorter daily readings at the beginning and end of the year, as well as for denser (or more linguistically challenging) books like Jeremiah, Luke, and Revelation, and made up for that time in books with shorter chapters, simpler Greek, or just easy reads like Ruth, Jonah, and 2 Thessalonians.
 My schedule amounted to roughly three chapters of OT and one chapter of NT per day.

 So, what did I learn?
-Well, it took a while, but I eventually learned that daily readings weren’t a great idea, for me.
+Well, the answer to that should be divided into administrative lessons, and spiritual lessons.
+Let’s tackle the administrative stuff first.
+It took a while, but I eventually learned that daily readings weren’t a great idea, for me.
 For many people, they might very well work fine, but my family and I do enough traveling and have enough full-day commitments that eventually I started constructing schedules of my schedule (e.g. on the 20th, do the readings for the 28th and 29th…), and then binge-reading through several days of already increased readings to get well ahead and give me time to rest from daily readings while on a trip, or even just over the weekends.
 If I did this again anytime soon, I’d take all weekends off, and every 5th or 6th full week, too, and make up the difference with longer readings in general.